The Texas

 Roundabouts

+While at one point roundabouts were novel, today most drivers are familiar with them as they have proliferated across the driving landscape.
 There are now about 30 roundabouts in the San Antonio area, with the oldest dating to 1953, and over 800 in Texas.
 San Antonio's first contemporary roundabout was the McCullough Ave./Olmos Dr./El Prado Dr. intersection in Olmos Park, which was built in 1996.
 Another early roundabout retrofit locally was at Blanco Rd. and Fulton Ave. where it replaced a traffic signal in 2007.
-It was met with much skepticism, criticism and predictions of mayhem and carnage because of the adjacent elementary school, none of which materialized.
+It was met with much skepticism, criticism and predictions of mayhem and carnage because of the adjacent elementary school, none of which materialized (which is typically the case.)

 As mentioned earlier, roundabouts are typically limited to low-volume intersections such as in neighborhoods, shopping centers, or on minor arterials, usually in lieu of four-way stops or two-phase traffic signals.
 Roundabouts lose their effectiveness under heavy traffic loads and therefore are inappropriate on most major roads.